Shares and dollar wilt before Fed test, Apple outperforms

 SYDNEY Asian stock markets followed Wall Street into the red early on Wednesday, while the euro managed a rare rally on speculation the Federal Reserve could take a dovish turn in its post-meeting statement later in the session.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was off a slim 0.06 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan was off a slim 0.06 percent.

 The latest U.S. economic news was mixed with durable goods orders surprisingly soft, but notable strength seen in housing and consumer sentiment.